rcl-ssl/docs/autorenew/introduction.md

 If you need to automate the renewal and installation of certificates in your own webserver (Apache, Apache Tomcat, NGINX, IIS, etc) especially in a VM, please use the [RCL CertificateBot](../certbot/certbot) instead.

-The function will run once a week and automatically update certificates that are about to expire.
+The function app will run once a week and automatically update certificates that are about to expire.

 ## Quick Start